cosphere-org/lakey-service/.lily/API.md

             "This field is required."
         ],
         "request_uuid": [
-            "\"some-uuid\" is not a valid UUID."
+            "Must be a valid UUID."
         ]
     }
 }